Skip to Main Content

 5. Liquor License

-If your new restaurant plans on serving any adult beverages, you will have to get a liquor license.
-The logistics involved in obtaining this license are all over the map and depend not only on your location, but the type of alcohol you are serving.
-A beer and wine only establishment would apply for a different liquor license than one with a full bar.
+If your new restaurant plans to serve adult beverages, you must get a liquor license.
+The logistics involved in obtaining this license can be all over the map — It can depend not only on your location, but also the type of alcohol you are serving, and if you plan on selling alcohol on-premise or offering alcohol to-go.
+A beer and wine-only establishment would apply for a different liquor license than one with a full bar.

 We’ve covered a few of the necessary licenses and permits required to open your restaurant, but you’ll likely need other ones as well.
 Once you have all the paperwork out of the way, you can feel confident in embarking on your culinary adventure.